What’s the best weed killer for any garden weeds?

 In terms of application, most plants absorb more moisture in the cool of the early morning.
 They stop when temperatures rise in the afternoon.
 So to get the best results, apply your weed killer early in the day.

 Starting with the most low tech and labour intensive method.
 There’s something to be said for rolling up your sleeves and getting dirty!
+The oldest method is usually the best weed killer idea!

 Try to pull weeds up from beneath the soil.
 You can use a narrow trowel or screwdriver to loosen any stubborn roots.